matiaspakua/tech.notes.io/pages/general_topic/tech_trends_2023.md

     - Data engineering is a evolving field, and continuous learning is emphasized to stay updated with new technologies and business use cases.

 DBT serves as a valuable tool for teams looking to streamline and enhance their data analytics processes, providing a structured framework for managing SQL transformations and fostering collaboration among team members.

+## Microsoft Dev Box

+Microsoft Dev Box is an Azure service that allows developers to create and use high-performance cloud-based workstations for coding.
+It offers several key benefits:

+1. **Self-service environment**: Developers can choose from pre-configured dev boxes with all necessary tools, code repositories, and software development kits, enabling them to start working immediately.

+2. **Fast provisioning**: Dev boxes can be deployed in minutes, eliminating the need for IT involvement and long wait times.

+3. **Centralized management and security**: IT administrators have centralized control over dev boxes through tools like Microsoft Intune and Endpoint Manager, ensuring security, compliance, and cost management.

+4. **Collaboration and flexibility**: Developers can work on multiple projects, collaborate with team members through shared dev boxes, and scale resources up or down based on workload.

+5. **Integration with existing Microsoft tools**: Seamlessly integrates with Microsoft 365 and Windows licenses, offering a familiar development environment for teams already using these tools.

+Microsoft Dev Box presents a option for companies and teams seeking a secure, efficient, and self-service way to provision and manage developer workstations, especially those already invested in the Microsoft ecosystem.